Trump Made Lasting Impact on Federal Courts

 It was a gamble at a time when Trump’s electoral prospects seemed dim, but it paid off with his stunning victory over Hillary Clinton.

 And the high court seat wasn’t the only one waiting to be filled when Trump took office in January 2017.
-One hundred four judgeships were open after Republicans used their Senate majority to grind the nomination process to a near halt in Obama’s final two years in office.
+Altogether, 104 judgeships were open after Republicans used their Senate majority to grind the nomination process to a near halt in Obama’s final two years in office.
 Only 28.6% of his nominees were confirmed in that stretch.

 The pace quickened almost immediately.
 Republicans moved with an urgency on confirmations that hasn’t let up.
 In Trump’s first two years, they pushed through 30 appellate court judges and 53 district court nominees.
 It was the highest number of appellate court confirmations in a two-year period since Ronald Reagan and nearly double the number that Obama secured in his first two years.